What social pedagogy means

 As a Social Pedagogy Practitioner / Social Pedagogue, I agree to:

-- Develop and nurture an attitude of empathy and unconditional positive regard for people and cultures and the world of which we are a part
+- Develop and nurture an attitude of empathy and regard for people and cultures and the world of which we are a part

 - Foster relationships that respect human dignity and promote human rights, mutuality and well-being